Scybin/zmk-config-scyboard/README.md

-# ⌨️ ZMK Config for Scyboard
+# 🧑‍💻 ZMK Configuration for scyboard

-This repository contains the ZMK (Zephyr Mechanical Keyboard) configuration for the Scyboard keyboard.
+This repository contains the ZMK (Zephyr Mechanical Keyboard) configuration for the scyboard keyboard.
 It includes keymaps, macros, and custom behaviors tailored for an ergonomic and efficient typing experience.

-## 🔩 Hardware Repository
+## ⌨️ scyboard Repository

-Find the Scyboard hardware files and details here: [Scyboard Hardware Repository](https://github.com/Scybin/scyboard)
+Find the Scyboard hardware files and details here: [scyboard Repository](https://github.com/Scybin/scyboard)

 ## 🗺️ Keymap Editor Compatibility